Vice President / General Manager

 He served as the Mayo Clinic Arizona Service/Patient Experience leader between 2008 and 2014, and has served as the Mayo Clinic Enterprise Medical Director for the Patient Experience since 2011.

 Cindy Casper is Senior Director for Knowledge and Insights at ASU.
 Cindy plays a key client services role within the Enterprise Marketing Hub in providing strategic insights to the units and schools within ASU.
 This is accomplished by providing an enterprise view of our diverse population base and by providing research support for the needs of each unit/school.

 She joins us after having built and managed the Insights function for Sam’s Club.
 Prior to that, Cindy worked as director of consumer insights for American Greetings and also led marketing effectiveness initiatives for Jo-Ann Stores and OfficeMax.
 She began her career on the research supplier side with roles at ARS Group and Synovate.

-Vincent is a member of the Avnet EM Executive Team, Customer Relationship Management Council and Enterprise Effectiveness Council.
-He is also a board member of the CSL community of practice.
+Vincent currently reports to Chuck Delph, President of Avnet America.
+He is also a board member of the CSL (Center for Services Leadership).
 He holds a Master in Business from the Grenoble Management School as well as an MBA from the University of Texas at Austin.

 John L. Chrosniak